 In theory, burping your baby probably seems like a pretty straightforward task.
-You feed your baby then you burp him.
+You feed your baby, then you burp him.
 While that is the gist of it, there are things you can do to make the task go smoothly.
-There are also things you may want to watch out for just in case you find that things are going as easily as you thought they would.
+There are also things you may want to watch out for, just in case you find that things aren't going as easily as you thought they would.

 If you’re going to burp him on his stomach, make sure his tummy is on the broadest part of your thighs and that your knees aren’t digging into any part of him.
 Of course, don’t forget to spread the burping cloth across your lap as you gently pat or massage his back.
 Some parents find it optimal to start at their lower back and softly move upwards as if moving the trapped air up.

 If you choose to burp him sitting up, you may find that he actually burps quicker in this position.
 Spread the cloth over his legs as he sits on your lap, protecting both you and your baby from any spitting up.
 Support his head and the front of his body with one hand while you gently pat or massage his back.

 You don’t have to wait until feeding finishes feeding to burp your baby.
 In fact, at the halfway mark is the usual guide for when you should take a break and burp him.
 So if the baby is halfway done his bottle, take a few minutes to get him in the burping position you and he likes best.
 Notice that I said a few minutes.
 Burping doesn’t have to be a lengthy process where the poor mother is stuck patting the poor baby’s back for half an hour.
 If the baby is ready to burp, he’ll burp.
 If he hasn’t burped after five minutes max, continue to feed him or if he’s finished, try again later.

 If you’re breast feeding, you can try burping them before you switch breasts.
 Just listen to your baby.
 If he’s fussing before the halfway point, then maybe he’s telling you that he needs to be burped now.